 All students who audition and submit their application materials by the designated deadline are automatically considered for scholarships and assistantships.
 Scholarships and assistantships are based and the student’s audition, academic record, and/or potential contribution to the school and field.
 Students on scholarship or assistantship are required to participate in at least one major ensemble every semester.
 Students accepted into the Honors Tutorial College receive a full tuition scholarship for all four years of study at Ohio University.

-Assistantships in the School of Music may include the teaching of clarinet methods, lessons for non-majors, theory, sight-singing, and/or music appreciation; publicity work; large ensemble assistance; classroom assistance; and/or office work.
+Assistantships in the School of Music may include the teaching of clarinet methods, individual clarinet lessons, theory, sight-singing, and/or music appreciation; publicity work; large ensemble assistance; classroom assistance; and/or office work.
 Duties are assigned based on the qualifications and interests of the student, as well as the needs of the school.
 Assistantships in the School of Interdisciplinary Arts may include the teaching of various courses in that school.